digitaldreams/laravel-seo-tools/README.md

 ### Robot.txt and .htaccess file customization ###
 Web master sometings need to have access to robot.txt and .htaccess.
 Now it can be done via dashboard.
 Although its require expertise knowledge to modify this files.

+### Meta tag management ###
+Only way to inform search engine about your site or page is via Meta tags.
+There are many tags.
+Most common are already there.
+But you can able to create, edit or delete any of them.
+To add a meta tag you do not have to call programmer.
+You can do it from dashbarod.

+This is simple.
+Isn't it?